AxelWismer/axelwismer.github.io/blog/_posts/2024-08-01-jekyll-blog.markdown

 description: >
     Build an SEO static site with Jekyll templates and deploy it on GitHub Pages.
 ---
-# Build an SEO Blog with Jekyll
+# Create an SEO Blog with Jekyll
 Content
 ...
 ~~~